wittene/cat-face-embeddings/readme.md

 ## How to run

-> Tip: Running any script with the -h flag will output a usage message.
+> Tip: Running any script with the -h flag will output a descriptive usage message.

 ### Setup
 - Clone this repository.
 - In the repository directory, create and activate a virtual environment for this project.
+- Install required packages listed in `requirements.txt`

 ### Dataset Generation
 - The image data should be organized to be parsed into a `torchvision.datasets.ImageFolder`.